-Lord Boateng: This committee has been concerned for some time, Sir Philip, about the situation in Cameroon and the anglophone/francophone dispute and its impact upon the people of that country.
+Lord Boateng: This committee has been concerned for some time, Sir Philip, about the situation in Cameroon and the Anglophone/Francophone dispute and its impact upon the people of that country.
 We have a trade agreement with Cameroon.
 We have a substantial humanitarian programme with Cameroon and for Cameroon.
 We are involved in a political peace process in Cameroon that appears to have stalled.
-Can you explain to us how the merged department is, as a result of the merger, better equipped to deal with the situation in Cameroon, and what the prospects are of us seeing any improvement whatever in the lot of ordinary people who are the victims of the ongoing humanitarian crisis in that country?
+Can you explain to us how the merged Department is, as a result of the merger, better equipped to deal with the situation in Cameroon, and what the prospects are of us seeing any improvement whatever in the lot of ordinary people who are the victims of the ongoing humanitarian crisis in that country?

-Sir Philip Barton: Organisationally, the head of mission is now the single senior British figure speaking for the totality of effort.
+Sir Philip Barton: Organisationally, the Head of Mission is now the single senior British figure speaking for the totality of effort.
 In the past, that would not have been the case; they would have been speaking for our diplomatic effort but not for our development effort.
 Organisationally, I think we have much clearer UK leadership, both in Cameroon and elsewhere.
 Underneath that is a single plan looking at the totality of the UK effort, setting out what we are trying to do and how the different things we can bring to bear fit together and work.
 That makes us more coherent in our overall approach.
 That is how we have more impact.

 That said, I recognise the very difficult situation there and the very severe challenges, but, organisationally, we are in a position to have a more coherent impact in the way in which we do our work.

 Lord Boateng: We may be in a position to do that, but there has been absolutely no impact, no change whatever, on the ground for the past three years.
 In fact, if anything, the situation has deteriorated.
-I am still at a loss to understand how the department is operating to make a difference on the ground.
+I am still at a loss to understand how the Department is operating to make a difference on the ground.
 The whole point of an organisational restructuring is to be able to demonstrate to the taxpayer, to the people who are paying and to the people who care, how Britain’s influence is being brought to bear.

 Have you used our trade influence?
 If so, how?
 Have you used the fact that we are spending millions of pounds as a result of the humanitarian crisis caused by this conflict to change anything on the ground at all?
 Biya, the President of that country, continues to do what he has been doing for many, many years, which is to terrorise his people, and to create a situation in Cameroon that, frankly, is a scandal and that is still showing no sign of being in any way impacted upon by anything that is happening in this country or indeed anywhere else.

 Sir Philip Barton: I accept that the situation in Cameroon is very difficult, and we will carry on our efforts.
-You are right to describe the situation in that way, but I would not make that a test of whether or not the department is succeeding.
+You are right to describe the situation in that way, but I would not make that a test of whether or not the Department is succeeding.

 Lord Alton of Liverpool: I apologise for going out in the course of your evidence, but I was presenting a Private Member’s Bill at its First Reading.
-It is relevant to the question I am going to ask you, because it is a Bill that will head in your department’s direction.
+It is relevant to the question I am going to ask you, because it is a Bill that will head in your Department’s direction.
 It is on the determination of genocide.
 I suppose I should mention that I have a non-financial interest as a patron of the Coalition for Genocide Response.